Kobe Bryant: Title defenses and struggles (2002–2005)

-In the first game of the 2002–03 season, Bryant recorded 27 points, 10 rebounds, five assists, and four steals in an 87–82 loss to the visiting Spurs.
-On November 1, he recorded a triple-double of 33 points, 15 rebounds, and 12 assists in a 108–93 victory over the Clippers.
-Bryant also set an NBA record for three-pointers in a game on January 7, 2003, when he made 12 against the Seattle SuperSonics.
-He averaged 30 points per game and embarked on a historic run, posting 40 or more points in nine consecutive games while averaging 40.6 in the entire month of February.
-Bryant also averaged 6.9 rebounds, 5.9 assists, and 2.2 steals per game, all career-highs to that point.
-He was once again voted to both the All-NBA and All-Defensive First Teams, and came in third place in voting for the MVP award.
-After finishing 50–32 in the regular season, the Lakers floundered in the playoffs and lost in the Western Conference semifinals in six games to the eventual NBA champions San Antonio Spurs.
+Bryant had one of his best individual seasons during the 2002–03 season.
+He broke an NBA record for three-pointers on January 7, 2003, when he made 12 against the Seattle SuperSonics.
+He averaged 30 points and embarked on a historic run, posting 40 or more points in nine consecutive games while averaging 40.6 in February.
+He also averaged career-high 6.9 rebounds, 5.9 assists, and 2.2 steals.
+He was once again voted to both the All-NBA and All-Defensive First Teams, and came in third for the MVP award.
+After finishing 50–32 in the regular season, the Lakers floundered in the playoffs and lost in the semifinals in six games to the eventual champions San Antonio Spurs.
+In 2003, he was arrested for alleged sexual assault ahead of the 2003–04 season.
+This caused him to miss some games due to court appearances.

-The following season, the Lakers were able to acquire NBA All-Stars Karl Malone and Gary Payton to make another push at the NBA championship.
-Bryant was arrested for sexual assault before the season began.
-This caused him to miss some games due to court appearances or attend court earlier in the day and travel to play games later on the same day.
-In the final game of the regular season, the Lakers played the Portland Trail Blazers.
-Bryant made two buzzer-beaters to win the game and the Pacific Division title.
-At the end of the fourth quarter, Bryant made a three-pointer with 1.1 seconds left to send it into overtime.
-The game eventually went to a second overtime, in which Bryant made another three-pointer as time expired to narrowly lift the Lakers past the Blazers, 105–104.
+The 2003–04 NBA season brought the Lakers back to the Finals, but tension within the team was exposed.
+In the final game of the regular season, Bryant made two buzzer-beaters to win the game and the Pacific Division title.
+The Lakers advanced to the 2004 NBA Finals, where they lost to the Detroit Pistons in five games.
+Bryant averaged 22.6 points and 4.4 assists while shooting 35.1%.

-With a starting lineup of O'Neal, Malone, Payton, and Bryant, the Lakers were able to reach the 2004 Finals.
-However, they were upset in five games by the Detroit Pistons, who won their first championship since 1990.
-In that series, Bryant averaged 22.6 points per game and 4.4 assists while shooting 35.1% from the field.
 Jackson's contract as coach was not renewed, and Rudy Tomjanovich took over.
 O'Neal was traded to the Miami Heat for Lamar Odom, Caron Butler, and Brian Grant.
-The following day, Bryant declined a six-year, $100 million offer to sign with the Los Angeles Clippers and re-signed with the Lakers on a seven-year, $136.4 million contract.
+Bryant signed a seven-year, $136.4 million contract.

+Bryant was closely scrutinized during the 2004–05 season.
+His reputation had been damaged from the prior year's events.
+A particularly damaging salvo came when Jackson wrote The Last Season: A Team in Search of Its Soul where he wrote that Bryant was "un-coachable".
+Midway through the season, Tomjanovich resigned and Frank Hamblen took over.
+Bryant was the league's second-leading scorer at 27.6 points.
+The Lakers went 34–48 and missed the playoffs for the first time in a decade.
+Bryant did not make the NBA All-Defensive Team and made only the All-NBA Third Team.
+Bryant engaged in public feuds with Karl Malone and Ray Allen.